Manishearth/manishearth.github.io/source/_posts/2015-05-28-github-streak-end-game-and-post-mortem.markdown

 Yesterday; I noticed something.
 I had reached end-game with this exercise.
 The streak is something I don't think about anymore, and I don't make any efforts to keep it going.
 It just ... happens.
 My involvement in open source has reached a level where I don't need to consciously try contributing daily; I have enough interests/responsibilities that the streak is a side effect.
-This is despite my current intern being at a place where the code I'm working on is not hosted on GitHub (unlike last year).
+This is despite my current internship being at a place where the code I'm working on is not hosted on GitHub (unlike last year).
 If the streak breaks, I won't particularly care; and I _haven't_ been caring for a while now.